 With grief, comes a cluster of emotions.
 Denial, anger, sadness, and acceptance.
 Some days I wake up in the middle of a nightmare, scared breathless.
 Some days I feel myself softening and easing into a new routine.
 On the extra hard days, I work on being kind to myself.
 I hope you are, too.

 David Kessler, a writer on grief, adds a final stage to grief: meaning.
 I recently brought groceries to an elderly neighbor.
 You can support local businesses by shopping online or buying gift cards.
 Help your favorite restaurants weather the lean times by ordering takeout.
-Keep in touch with family and friends, though preferably not via a video conference app with lax security.
+Keep in touch with family and friends.

 I’ll see you on the other side.